cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/yaml.rst

 .. todo:: Hyungro

-Adding Azaure to the yaml file
+Adding Azure to the yaml file
 ----------------------------------------------------------------------

 .. todo:: Hyungro